-The /4 is located on the console.
+The $\frac{1}{67}$ is located on the console.

 The TCS off light comes on and TRACTION CONTROL OFF is displayed on the Driver Information Center (DIC) to indicate that the traction control system has been turned off.
-See Ride Control System Messages on page 5-30.
+See Ride Control System Messages on page 5-29.

-TCS can be turned off by pressing and releasing $\frac{3}{24}$ .
+TCS can be turned off by pressing and releasing $\frac{1}{24}$.
 When TCS is turned off, $\frac{1}{24}$ comes on and the system will not limit wheel spin.
 Driving should be adjusted accordingly.
-Press and release $\frac{3}{24}$ again to turn the system back on.
+Press and release $\frac{1}{24}$ again to turn the system back on.

 When TCS is turned off on AWD vehicles, the system may still make noise.
 This is normal and necessary with AWD hardware.

 It may be necessary to turn the system off if the vehicle ever gets stuck in sand, mud, or snow and rocking the vehicle is required.
-See If the Vehicle Is Stuck on page 9-17 for more information.
-See also Winter Driving on page 9-15 for information on using TCS when driving in snowy or icy conditions.
+See If the Vehicle Is Stuck on page 9-14.
+See also Winter Driving on page 9-12 for information on using TCS when driving in snowy or icy conditions.

 If cruise control is being used when TCS activates, cruise control will automatically disengage.
 Press the cruise control button to re-engage when road conditions allow.
-See Cruise Control on page 9-41.
+See Cruise Control on page 9-35.

-Adding non-GM accessories can affect the vehicle's performance.
-See Accessories and Modifications on page 10-3 for more information.
+Adding non-GM accessories can affect the vehicle performance.
+See Accessories and Modifications on page 10-2.

-StabiliTrak® System
+StabiliTrak[®] System